Rahul4623/WirelessBits/README.md

 # WirelessBits

-What This Project Does
+# What This Project Does
 An 8-bit ASCII value is set using the DIP switches on the Boolean FPGA board.
 Pressing a button transmits that value as a UART serial frame.
 The output can be viewed in two ways simultaneously - on the laptop via Tera Term (wired USB) and on the phone via Serial Bluetooth Terminal (wireless Bluetooth).
 Example: Set switches to 01000001 (decimal 65) -> press button -> A appears on Tera Term and on the phone.

-Hardware Used
+# Hardware Used
+HardwarePurpose
-HardwarePurposeDigilent Boolean FPGA boardRuns the UART transmitter design, has onboard BluetoothUSB cableConnect Boolean board to laptop - for programming and UART outputLaptop with Vivado + Tera TermFlash bitstream, monitor UART output on PCAndroid/iOS phoneReceive UART output wirelessly via Bluetooth
+Digilent Boolean FPGA board-Runs the UART transmitter design, has onboard Bluetooth USB cable -Connect Boolean board to laptop - for programming and UART output Laptop with Vivado + Tera TermFlash bitstream, monitor UART output on PC.
+Android/iOS phone-Receive UART output wirelessly via Bluetooth

 No external modules or jumper wires needed - the Boolean board handles everything onboard.